applePrincess/TUGames-fork/README.md

-This repository is fork of [http://free.netgamers.free.netgamers.jp/prog/forms/04/ This projecct].
+This repository is fork of [This projecct](http://free.netgamers.free.netgamers.jp/prog/forms/04/).